mangodairy/mytest/_Linux/2-LinuxInstallation.md

 * Time zone, if you are building a server for the Australian region and you selected the US time zone you are almost be going a day behind.
 * Daylight saving, in most of the western countries the time depends on the sunlight availability they adjust the clock one hour ahead or behind for few months.
 So if you are selecting the correct time zone/country etc then the system will automatically adjust the time during the time of daylight saving.

+## Package Selection

+Some Linux distribution shows “Web server”, “mail-server “, “Samba “ etc at the time of installation or you will get an option to select the packages.
+What is wrong with installing everything?
+{: style="text-align: justify;"}

+We will list out some of the most common issues.
+{: style="text-align: justify;"}

+> If you install extra packages it needs more space, there is no use in keeping an NFS server package on a web server if it is not acting as an NFS server other than eating up space from the system hard disk.
+{: style="text-align: justify;"}

+> If the service is configured in autostart, it takes some memory and CPU, there is no use in running an FTP or NIS service in a web server and consuming its resources.
+This memory and processing can be utilized for fastening Web service request.
+{: style="text-align: justify;"}

+> If the server is configured as a web server we will be doing the security and fine-tuning required for HTTP and port level security blocking etc for a web server.
+If FTP service is unnecessarily running on a web server and if it has any vulnerabilities then the attack will come through FTP, why unnecessarily exposing our servers to attack by keeping unwanted services?
+{: style="text-align: justify;"}

+> Some of the services will create some service account which an attacker may be well aware of; they will try to penetrate the server through that service account, even if there is no successful login the server needs to respond to each request.
+{: style="text-align: justify;"}

 <div markdown="0"><a href="#" class="btn btn--success">Go back to the Top of the page </a></div>